 Jul 3, 2010

-Definitely felt more like 11c than 11b...but the holds are there and it's a super good route.
+Felt more like 11c than 11b...but the holds are there and it's a good route.
 A little intimidating climbing underneath the guillotine, but it seems solid enough.
-I placed a #3 C4 at the flake, but it proved unnecessary as the 4th clip is easy to reach from the undercling.
 Nice work, Siegrists!